Learning and development

 Systems and strategies we have in place to identify children that may require additional support

 At Stratton playgroup we employ a strong key person system which was highlighted in our latest Ofsted report.
 We offer a ‘new parents’ meeting in the September, prior to the child starting, this is a chance to meet the whole team and learn a little bit about the playgroup, in preparation for your child starting.
 It is also an opportunity for parents to ask any questions.
 We provide pre-placement visits for families to stay with their child while their registration forms are filled in.
 This is when the family will meet their child’s key person and together you will fill in an “all about me” form that enables the key person to gain a picture of your child, their interests, their family, their likes and dislikes etc. We would welcome any parents that may wish to stay with their child as they settle in, however long this may take.
 During your child’s settling in period a baseline assessment is made of your child’s development from here we continue to monitor development every term through assess, plan do review cycles.
 Small group activities are planned weekly based on the learning needs of the children and planned around the next steps of the children.
-All children have a learning journey completed by their key person that shows their achievement’s and progress, presented in photos, the child’s work and personal observations.
-These are regularly shared with parents.
+All children have an online learning journey completed by their key person that shows their achievement’s and progress, presented in photos, and written observations.
+Parents can log on from home to see their child’s progress and add their own observations.
 We complete two year checks for all two year olds in our setting.
 This is short written summery of your child’s development in the 3 prime areas of learning and is discussed at an informal meeting between your child’s key person and you as a parent.
 This enables us as practitioners to identify any developmental needs so additional support can be put in place.
-We use cohort tracking to help us to identify children’s individual needs.
-These systems enable us to identify where additional help may be required and our close partnership with parents and outside agencies mean we are able to work together to plan strategies and provide support for individuals.
+Our systems enable us to identify where additional help may be required and our close partnership with parents and outside agencies mean we are able to work together to plan strategies and provide support for individuals.
 Anna is able to make referrals to necessary agencies and has experience of applying for addition funding to support individual children.

 How we identify and support children's learning and development needs